dmhacker/rlwe/README.md

-# librlwe
+# rlwe

-librlwe is a fast, lightweight, and easy-to-use library for doing cryptography involving the ring learning with errors (RLWE) problem.
+rlwe is a fast, lightweight, and easy-to-use library for doing cryptography involving the ring learning with errors (RLWE) problem.

 Note that the library makes no pretensions about being safe from side-channel attacks and should **not** be used in a production environment.
 Rather, it is intended to be used in an academic setting.